Schema App JavaScript Page Impact Overview

 Highlight.js and its data is loaded asynchronously and does not impact the customer experience, specifically the First Paint, Time to First Byte, Largest Contentful Paint.
 The script is designed to run in the background and does not block other browser requests on page load, allowing browsers to load other resources at the same time.
 When the script executes its functionality, render blocking time, does have some impact on First Input Delay.

-JavaScript Integration Method
+JavaScript Integration Methods

 Below are some common metrics that are used to measure page performance.
 As a general rule of thumb the faster these metrics are the better highlight.js performs so it’s beneficial to our scripts as well if a site performs well.
 We try to reduce our impact but we do have some impact on certain metrics.